About e-voting E-voting as a digital alternative to ballot boxes and postal voting

 How can voters use the e-voting system?

 To make use of electronic voting, Swiss voters receive several security codes by post together with their postal voting or election documents.
 One code enables them to log in to the e-voting platform of their canton.
 Other codes are used to check a vote has been cast, to confirm the choice made and to check whether the vote cast has been successfully received by the electoral authority.

 Once a vote is cast, it is encrypted in the system, anonymized and stored in an electronic ballot box.
 Only the relevant canton’s electoral commission can open the ballot box and decrypt and count the votes.

 Trials with e-voting

-Swiss Post’s new e-voting system ensures so-called universal verifiability.
+Swiss Post’s new e-voting system offers complete verifiability.
 This means that the electoral authorities and independent election observers can check whether votes have been manipulated in the electronic ballot box when counting votes.
 The check is comparable to the recounting of physical ballots.
 This enables independent control and verification of the ballot by the cantons.
-To date, no system with universal verifiability has ever been used in Switzerland.
+To date, no system with complete verifiability has ever been used in Switzerland.
 Swiss Post has developed open-source verification software in its Cryptography Center that serves as a tool to help the cantonal electoral authorities carry out a complete check on the electronic ballot.
 This development is a pioneering achievement.
 To date, no software like it has ever been used anywhere in the world for e-voting systems.